 Inspiration over the years:

-I got hooked on science fiction when I was a teenager.
+I’ve been reading science fiction since I was a teenager.
 These are some of the authors that have inspired me over the years:

 Arthur C Clarke – Childhood’s End.
 I have to start with this because it’s the first ‘real’ science fiction book I remember reading.
 It’s the one that got me hooked.
 At the age of fifteen (ish) the ending blew my mind.
 I then went on to seek out just about everything else he’d written.